richbjhudson/richbjhudson.github.io/docs/_posts/2022-07-09-linux_hypervensess_opensuse.md

 ---
 layout: post
-title:  "Linux OpenSUSE - Hyper-V Enhanced Session"
+title:  "Linux OpenSUSE - Enable Hyper-V Enhanced Session"
 date:   2022-07-08 20:00 +0000
 categories: Linux
 ---
 # Assumptions
 - A Linux OpenSUSE Virtual Machine is already configured and working using a console connection.
+- Wayland is in use as the Windowing System.
 - A GNOME desktop environment is being used.

 # Steps